 I’m a full-time BELS-certified freelance copyeditor in the scientific, technical, and medical industry.
 I specialize in journal copy, and I have particular expertise in the following topics: oncology, rehabilitation, sports medicine, infectious diseases, and transplantation.
 I edit books for several university presses on a wide range of general- and special-interest topics, such as war and presidential studies, critical theory, and fossils.

-My PhD is in English from the University of Kansas, where I studied science fiction literature with Professor Emeritus James Gunn.
+My PhD is in English from the University of Kansas, where I studied science fiction literature with James Gunn.
 I have authored two books and a number of articles and have coedited three books.
 Most of my work is service within the fan and SF scholarly communities, usually focusing on project management and book or journal production.

 - Karen Hellekson and Kristina Busse, eds., The Fan Fiction Studies Reader (Iowa, 2014)